Jacob-PJ/GUIDE/README.md

 Structured training splits and recovery balancing Modern responsive UI/UX inspired by fitness and gaming aesthetics

-My role was everything frontend and design.
+The project was developed in a team of two through a consulting firm for a client.
+My role was frontend development and overall UI/UX design.

 ---------------------------------------------------------------------------------------------------
 [IngredientScanner](https://github.com/Jacob-PJ/IngredientScanner):